silasnevstad/CS4530-Project/design/server-architecture.md

 ## Overview

-The Husksheets Server is a REST API server is implemented using Spark.
+The Husksheets Server is a REST API server implemented using Spark.
+The server handles operations related to publishers, sheets, updates, and subscriptions, with data persistence managed through an SQLite database.

 ## Components